After coming to Pittsburgh, many people fall in love with our city and never want to leave. This seems to be true even after death!

 If those legendary ghosts and haunted places don’t induce a chill up the spine, then perhaps the numerous haunted venues that crop up around the area for Halloween might.

-The ScareHouse is located in Etna and was voted the 5th Best Haunted House in America by Hauntworld magazine.
+The ScareHouse is located in the Pittsburgh Mills Mall and was voted the 5th Best Haunted House in America by Hauntworld magazine.
 Using Hollywood-quality effects and a team of professionals, ScareHouse promises to terrorize even the bravest of visitors.

-Phantom Fright Nights at Kennywood Park will be sure to frighten you.
-During October, the amusement park is over run with vampires and monsters.
+Phantom Fright Nights at Kennywood Park will now be known as Phantom Fall Fest.
+During weekends in October, the amusement park is open during the day for fall family fun, but once the sun goes down the park will be over run with vampires and monsters.

 Whether you visit one of these attractions or not, don’t be surprised if you encounter a ghost or ghoul somewhere along the way.
 It seems that some grave-hearted residents love Pittsburgh so much, they’ve decided to spend eternity here.